Faculty Profile for Dr. Franziska Newell

 Biography and Education

-Dr. Franziska Boehme joined Texas State University the fall 2019 semester as an assistant professor.
+Dr. Franziska Boehme Newell joined Texas State University the fall 2019 semester as an Assistant Professor.
 Her research and teaching concentrate on international law and human rights with a substantive focus on international criminal law, international courts, and memory politics.
 Her book, State Behavior and the International Criminal Court: Between Resistance and Cooperation (Routledge 2022), charts compliance and resistance to the ICC as a continuum and seeks to explain these state behaviors as well as the Court’s response to them.
+She is currently working on a book manuscript examining European states' approaches to the restitution of colonial-era plundered heritage in their national museums.

 Teaching Interests

-At Texas State, she teaches classes on human rights and international law and organizations.
+At Texas State, she teaches classes on human rights, international law and international organizations.
+She also teaches the Senior Seminar in political science and international studies.

 Selected Scholarly/Creative Work